notoriousbdg/vrops-dashboard-reclaimable_hosts/README.md

 ## Support

-This dashboard requires vRealize Operation 7.0 (or newer) Advanced or Enterprise edition.
+This dashboard requires vRealize Operation 7.0 or 7.5 Advanced or Enterprise edition.

 Please open an [issue](https://github.com/notoriousbdg/vrops-dashboard-reclaimable_hosts/issues) for feedback.